miteshgupta07/Face-Recognition-with-Real-Time-Database/README.md

 }
 ```

-## Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License
+## 📄License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/miteshgupta07/Face-Recognition-with-Real-Time-Database/blob/main/LICENSE) file for details.

-## Contact
+## 📧Contact
 If you have any questions or feedback, feel free to reach out to me at miteshgupta2711@gmail.com.